-The Andrews Gallery, located in the ground floor hallway that connects Andrews Hall with PBK Hall.
+The Andrews Gallery, located in the ground floor hallway is next to the large lecture auditorium, Andrews 101.
 It showcases current work in the various media and studio areas taught at the College, including ceramics, painting, drawing, printmaking, architecture, and sculpture.
-During the school year, the Gallery features a half-dozen or so exhibitions of invited artists, along with regular exhibitions of work by students and new faculty in the Art & Art History Department.
+During the school year, the Gallery features exhibitions of invited artists, along with regular exhibitions of work by students and new faculty in the Art & Art History Department.

 Located at the heart of the new campus, Swem Library is just across the courtyard from Andrews Hall.
 It boasts a Media Center with state of the art editing suites, a recording studio and a full complement of editing software.